 Transportation Secretary Pete Buttigieg made history this year as the first openly gay man to become a father while holding a U.S. cabinet position.
 Sec.
 Buttigieg and husband Chasten announced the arrival of their twins in early September, after more than a year of trying to adopt.

-“Chasten and I are beyond thankful for all the kind wishes since first sharing the news that we’ve becoming parents,” he posted to Twitter following their birth.
+“Chasten and I are beyond thankful for all the kind wishes since first sharing the news that we’ve become parents,” he posted to Twitter following their birth.
 “We are delighted to welcome Penelope Rose and Joseph August Buttigieg to our family.”

 Joseph is the name of Pete Buttigieg’s late father, a Notre Dame professor who died shortly after the couple got married in late 2018 and announced Pete’s campaign for president in early 2019.